Last Updated: June 20, 2022

-Determining over polishing of the connector is difficult to gauge.
+Determining over-polishing of the connector is difficult to gauge.
 For the most part, manufacturers of connectors specify critical lengths of the end of the ceramic ferrule to the base of the metal flange.
 This critical length then translates to the correct exposure in relation to the connectors’ housing and assure proper mating engagement while in the adapter.
-Since there are no available length gauges to measure this correctly and the length of the ferrule in the metal flange is not typically available, the alternatives of monitoring a connectors polish life is to “count” an internal maximum times to be re-polished.
+Since there are no available length gauges to measure this correctly and the length of the ferrule in the metal flange is not typically available, the alternatives of monitoring a connector’s polish life are to “count” an internal maximum times to be re-polished.

-There is no documented number of times a connector can be re-polished published that I am aware of but typically I instruct all new manufacturers to limit the number of re-polishing to 2 times.
-This is to prevent excess removal of the ceramic ferrule material and subsequent shortening of the ferrule from the tip to the base of the metal flange.
+There is no documented number of times a connector can be re-polished published that I am aware of but typically I instruct all-new manufacturers to limit the number of re-polishing to 2 times.
+This is to prevent excessive removal of the ceramic ferrule material and subsequent shortening of the ferrule from the tip to the base of the metal flange.

-Another “visual” method of monitoring over polishing of the connector is to measure with reticle scale starting ceramic bevel length on ferrule face that varies with each connector/ferrule manufacturer as the connector is polished, the bevel length shortens which can be very evident especially on over-polished connector.
+Another “visual” method of monitoring over-polishing of the connector is to measure with reticle scale starting ceramic bevel length on ferrule face that varies with each connector/ferrule manufacturer as the connector is polished, the bevel length shortens which can be very evident especially on the over-polished connector.

-For other types of actively used connectors, SMA for example, the design intent of this connector has a specific pre-polish length and final after polish length of .3860”-.3863” this is a critical length to maintain as both connectors in a mating adapters would contact each other and provide repeatable insertion loss readings.
-If one of the connectors was over polished by even .0001” a non contact would occur and create a high loss mating.
-This after polish length also applies to the old ATT Biconic style connector that required the finish polish to be held to .0003”.
+For other types of actively used connectors, SMA for example, the design intent of this connector has a specific pre-polish length and final after polish length of .3860”-.3863” this is a critical length to maintain as both connectors in mating adapters would contact each other and provide repeatable insertion loss readings.
+If one of the connectors was over polished by even .0001” a non-contact would occur and create a high loss mating.
+This after polish length also applies to the old ATT Biconic style connector that required the finishing polish to be held to .0003”.